 For most other applicants, extracurriculars are a component (admittedly an important one) of the overall profile.

-Hence, our verdict is that extracurricular are good to have but not a must have component of your profile.
+Hence, our verdict is that the role of Extra curricular in the ISB applications is important.
+However, applicants need to appreciate that extracurricular are good to have but not a must have component of your profile.
 So, if the extracurricular component of your application is weak, focus on articulating the strength of other components of your profile (GMAT/GRE score, job-performance, and goals, as mentioned above).
 This will adequately compensate for the lack of extracurricular in your profile.